The Owners Manual

 Make it real.
 Make it finishable.

-Proof is what you can finish this month.
+Proof is what you can finish.

-List the main steps — then schedule them across the next four weeks.
+Place them across the next four weeks.

 If it’s not scheduled, it’s a hope.
-And you’re not here to hope.

 One sentence that leads the week.
 Everything else answers to it.

-Three moves that make “done” inevitable — this week.
+Three moves that make “done” inevitable.

 Finished on purpose.